 Shared electric scooters have been in Oakland since 2018.
-E-scooters provide additional mobility options for short trips and can also help bridge the first-last mile gap between transit.
-E-scooters are typically parked on the sidewalk, and when improperly parked, can obstruct the sidewalk and interfere with through travel, especially for those with special mobility needs.
+E-scooters are furnished by many vendors, including Lime, Bird, and Lyft.
+E-scooters provide additional mobility options for shorts trips and can also help bridge the first-last mile gap between transit.
+E-scooters are typically parked on the sidewalk, and when improperly parked, can obstruct sidewalk and interfere with through travel, especially for those with special mobility needs.
 In addition to shared scooters, personal e-scooters and similar mobility devices have also grown increasingly popular.
 City of Oakland regulations require that these vehicles be driven in the street and not on the sidewalk; however, some users still use the sidewalk for riding.